Independent Theatre: Venues

 Initially, Fitton's company rehearsed and played in St James' Hall.
 From 1931, most performances were given in The Savoy, a small single-floor cinema on Bligh Street, chiefly on Wednesday and Saturday, movies being shown on other nights.
 For some productions, the much larger Sydney Conservatorium of Music was hired.
 It would have made an ideal home for the club, but was not available for regular hire.
-In 1937 Doris came to an arrangement with the Sydney Players' Club that they would share Savoy Saturday nights: five weeks for The Independent and three for the Players.
+In 1937 Fitton came to an arrangement with the Sydney Players' Club that they would share Savoy Saturday nights: five weeks for The Independent and three for the Players.
 But after the Players' Club had cancelled their lease of St James' Hall, the management of The Savoy evicted them both in order to become purely a cinema.

 It had been intended to move to the much larger Palace Theatre, 255(?)
 Pitt Street, at the end of 1932 (it had been used throughout August 1931 for a particularly popular production), but that never eventuated.
 (It became a venue for "minnie" golf instead!)

 The new clubrooms upstairs at 175 Pitt Street served as an occasional performance space from September 1938 to September 1939.

-In 1938 the company took a two-year lease over the old Criterion (which was originally a cable winding station for the cable trams), at 269 Miller Street, North Sydney (near Ridge Street), which had been made available by the collapse of the Kursaal Theatre Group.
+In 1938 the company took a two-year lease over the old Criterion (which was originally a cable winding station for the cable trams), at 269–271 Miller Street, North Sydney (near Ridge Street), which had been made available by the collapse of the Kursaal Theatre Group.
 For a time they were running two productions in parallel: at Pitt Street and at their new premises, renamed "The Independent"; by September 1939 the move was complete.
 The building was owned by North Sydney Coliseum Company, who in 1947 made moves to sell the building.
 Funds were raised for its purchase.
+The venue on Miller Street has a seating capacity of 289. by 1977 it had become the 680 Playhouse.

 Clubrooms

 Clubrooms are used for read-throughs of plays, training and rehearsals other than full dress rehearsals to save the expense of theatre hire.
 Often they would be made available to other groups and community organizations.
 They may also be used for storage, maintenance and sometimes even preparation of programmes, scenery, props and costumes.
-Doris first rented rooms for this purpose in 1933 at 60 King St then moved to 112 King St in early 1934.
+Fitton first rented rooms for this purpose in 1933 at 60 King St then moved to 112 King St in early 1934.